sirselim/summary_metrics/README.md

 #### Outputting to table

 We can take the approach above and pass the output to the python script `table_generator.py`.
-This has an argument, `--format`, which takes `md`, `csv` and `json` as options, depending on the format selected.
+This has an argument, `--format`, which takes `md`, `csv` and `json` as options.
+Depending on the format selected the output will be converted to a table and passed to `stdout`, if you want it in a file you can redirect the output (i.e. `> my_output.csv`).
+See below for specific examples.

 ##### Markdown